RupertAvery/PSXPackager/docs/Customizing.md

 ```

-If no format is specified, the default format `%FILENAME%\%RESOURCE%.%EXT%` is used.
+If no format is specified, the default format `%FILENAME%` is used.

 e.g.

 ```
-psxpackager "Final Fantasy VII - Disc1.pbp" --extract-resources
+psxpackager "Final Fantasy VII - Disc1.pbp" --extract
 ```

 will extract resources to: